Curriculum:Master of Science in Education

 Students must already have a reading endorsement to apply for the reading specialist endorsement in Iowa.

-EDUC 260: School Improvement and Professional Development in Literacy – 3 Credit Hours
+EDUC 260: Designing and Implementing Professional Learning in Literacy – 3 Credit Hours

 The purpose of this course is to prepare literacy professionals to work with their schools utilizing the Iowa Model of Professional Development and School Improvement.
 Specific documents and resources from the Iowa Department of Education will be explored and shared.
 Students will learn elements of effective school improvement and professional development in literacy.

-EDUC 280: Case Studies in Literacy Education – 3 Credit Hours
+EDUC 280: Administration and Supervision of Literacy Programs – 3 Credit Hours

 This is the final course in the master’s degree program.
 The course will focus on the design, implementation, analysis and sharing of an action-research project.
 Students will be guided in the study, design, implementation and critical analysis of data collected in an educational setting.
 Students will be expected to reflect on the process with specific attention to literacy instruction in urban settings.